Infinitesimal Automorphisms of VB-groupoids and algebroids: Introduction

-There are at least two motivations to study multiplicative (multi)DOs and jets.
-One comes from Jacobi geometry and is represented by Jacobi-Lie groups \cite{IM2003}, a wide generalization of Poisson-Lie groups, on one hand, and contact groupoids (i.e.~Lie groupoids equipped with a multiplicative contact structure \cite{KS1993, L1993, D1995}), on another hand.
+There are two additional motivations to study multiplicative (multi)DOs and jets.
+One comes from Jacobi geometry and is represented, on one hand, by Jacobi-Lie groups \cite{IM2003}, a wide generalization of Poisson-Lie groups and, on another hand, contact groupoids (i.e.~Lie groupoids equipped with a multiplicative contact structure \cite{KS1993, L1993, D1995}).
 A Jacobi structure on a manifold $M$ is a line bundle $L \to M$ together with a Lie bracket on its sections which is also a first order biDO (see, e.g., \cite{M1991}).
 Jacobi structures encompass Poisson, contact, and locally conformal symplectic structures as particular cases.
 The case when the line bundle $L \to M$ is equipped with a global trivialization has often been an object of study.
 In particular Iglesias and Marrero adopt this approach to their definition of a Jacobi groupoid, i.e.~a Lie groupoid with a compatible Jacobi structure \cite{IM2001, IM2003a}.
-However, probably, this is not the best choice from a conceptual point of view (see also \cite{BGG2015}).
+However, probably, this is not the best choice from a conceptual point of view (see, e.g., \cite{BGG2015}).
 Not to mention that there are important Jacobi structures whose underlying line bundle is not at all trivial.
-Studying Jacobi manifolds intrinsically does actually require the technology of derivations of vector bundles (see, e.g.~\cite{LOTV14, vitagliano2015dirac}).
-In particular, in order to define a Jacobi groupoid intrinsically, one needs to understand multiplicative (multi)derivations of vector bundles over Lie groupoids first.
+In \cite{BGG2015} the authors study Jacobi manifolds intrinsically, viewing them as homogeneous Poisson manifolds, in particular they define Jacobi groupoids as \emph{homogeneous Poisson groupoids}.
+There is an alternative, more algebraic approach, requiring the technology of derivations of vector bundles (see, e.g.~\cite{LOTV14, vitagliano2015dirac}).
+In particular, in order to apply the latter approach to a Jacobi groupoid, one needs to understand multiplicative (multi)derivations of VB-groupoids first.
 Here, we begin this program by studying multiplicative derivations of a VB-groupoid.
-Multiplicative multiderivations will be addressed in a subsequent paper \cite{ETV20XX}.
+Multiplicative multiderivations will be addressed in a subsequent paper \cite{ETV20XX} (see also \cite[Section 2.7]{VW2017}).